quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream ID:

-: A variable-length integer carrying the Stream ID of the stream being ignored.
+: A variable-length integer carrying the stream ID of the stream being ignored.

 Application Error Code: